The Rachel Maddow Show (radio program): Sound effects

 While the show covered plenty of serious political topics, some levity was injected via the use of snippets of dialogue, music and sound effects.
 They included dialogue from Homer Simpson and the movie Little Miss Sunshine.
-The opening theme music was "Stealing the Stock" from the Ocean's Twelve soundtrack, as revealed in August 23, 2007's "Ask Dr. Maddow" segment.
+The opening theme music was "Stealing the Stock" from the Ocean's Twelve soundtrack, as revealed on August 23, 2007's "Ask Dr. Maddow" segment.
 In addition, nearly every Friday show opened with a piece of dialogue from Friday ("'Cuz it's Friday, you ain't got no job, and you ain't got *bleep* to do!").
 The second hour of the Friday show typically opened with a recording of Maddow's mother trying poorly to imitate the Friday dialogue obtained when sound mixer Kris LoPresto, who was given Maddow's voice mail inbox password, recorded it directly from her cell phone.